Floorp-Projects/Floorp/ipc/docs/processes.rst

 also set ``MOZ_DEBUG_CHILD_PAUSE=N`` where N is the number of seconds to sleep.
 The default is 10 seconds on Windows and 30 on other platforms.

 Pausing for the debugger is not a panacea.
-Since the environmental varaiables are not specific to process type, you will be forced to wait for all of the processes Gecko creates before you wait for it to get to yours.
+Since the environmental variables are not specific to process type, you will be forced to wait for all of the processes Gecko creates before you wait for it to get to yours.
 The pauses can also end up exposing unknown concurrency bugs in the browser before it even